zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/verify/verify.md

-# Verify Access to Databases
+# Verify Access to Source and Target Databases

 ## Introduction